Apalachicola WMA - Bradwell Unit

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

 - Hunting dogs may be taken onto the WMA after 8 a.m. the day before the opening of a season and shall be removed by 6 p.m. one day after the end of the season.
 Hunting with dogs, other than bird dogs or retrievers, is prohibited, except during the wild hog-dog season.
 During the wild hog-dog season, no more than three free-running dogs per quota permit may be used.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.
 Dogs on leashes may be used for trailing wounded game.

 - Visit the U.S. Forest Service's information on Apalachicola National Forest Recreational Activities.

-- View FWC's Regulations Summary for Apalachicola Bradwell Unit for area maps, hunting seasons, permits, fees, and regulations.
+- View FWC's regulations summary brochure for Apalachicola Bradwell Unit for area maps, hunting seasons, permits, fees and regulations.